LucasWander/node-background-job/README.md

-# Node background
+# Node background job

-> Simple background tasks in Node.js with redis and bull
+> Simple background jobs in Node.js with redis and bull

 # Usage